-The Islamists were also squabbling with liberal and secular groups over the commission that is to draw up the nation’s new constitution.
-After the Brotherhood took a clear majority on the 100-member body for itself, 25 other members resigned.
-The latest was the representative of Al-Azhar, the pre-eminent institute of Islamic learning in the Sunni Muslim world.
+The Islamists were also squabbling with liberal and secular groups about the commission that is to draw up the nation’s new constitution.
+After the Muslim Brotherhood took a majority on the 100-member body for itself, 25 other members resigned.
+The latest to exit was the representative of Al-Azhar, the preeminent institute of Islamic learning in the Sunni Muslim world.

 On Thursday, a meeting between Islamists and liberals that was chaired by military ruler Field Marshal Hussein Tantawi yielded no compromises.

 Liberals fear the Islamists plan to impose their religious agenda on the constitution.
 Islamists say liberals are a minority with no popular support.

 Relations between the military and the Muslim Brotherhood have deteriorated in recent weeks, as the fundamentalist group pushed for the army to fire the Cabinet for alleged incompetence.
 The Muslim Brotherhood wants to form a new government, a task it insists is urgent because of Egypt’s deteriorating security and economic situation.